 Let’s Dive Deeper into Your Choices for Ring Prong Repair

-In Ring Disasters, Part 3 – Ring Prong Re-Tipping Pro’s and Cons, your Santa Barbara Jeweler explained what a re-tip repair is, how it’s done and why if it took ten years to break that prong, the re-tip won’t last another ten years.
+In Ring Disasters, Part 3 – Ring Prong Re-Tipping Pro’s and Cons, your Santa Barbara Jeweler explained what re-tipping is, how it’s done and why if it took ten years to break that prong, the re-tip won’t last another ten years.

-Sharon’s ring, pictured down below, had two intact prongs barely holding her diamond.
+Sharon’s ring, pictured to the left, had two barely intact prongs holding her diamond.
 Miraculously Sharon found her diamond when it fell out.
 It was on the floor mat of her car.
 This was a jewelry repair I was happy to do.

 Is Re-Tipping the Only Way to Repair a Broken Prong?

-No, if more than one or two prongs need to be re-tipped, I would probably choose to replace the whole head.
+With a head, if two or more prongs need to be re-tipped, I would probably choose to replace the whole head.
+I’d opt for a replacement of the whole head because it is more secure and is a longer lasting fix than re-tipping.

-In the ring pictured with the pearl and diamonds, the mountings for the diamonds are called heads.
+In the ring pictured with the pearl and diamonds, the mountings for the diamonds are all heads.
+They were soldered into that ring after it was created so they could use different sizes and shapes of gemstones if they chose.

 When Are Heads Used and Why?